 Disney was born in 1901 in Chicago and was an avid artist from an early age.
 At 16, he enlisted in the Red Cross and served in World War I, driving an ambulance that he customized with his own cartoon drawings.
-Upon his return, he worked as an advertising cartoonist in Kansas City, Missouri, but this soured quickly.
+Upon his return, he worked as an advertising cartoonist in Kansas City, Mo.

 Disney became fixated on using the newest technology for his films.
 He obtained exclusive rights to use Technicolor in animated films for two years, winning his first Academy Award in 1932 for the animated short Flowers and Trees, which was also the first full-color cartoon.

 He would win 26 Oscars over the course of his career, the most awards given to any individual.
 During the next few years, Goofy, Donald Duck, and several other memorable characters joined Mickey.
 But Disney believed the future of the company was in feature-length films and released Snow White and the Seven Dwarfs in 1937.
 It was the first feature-length animated movie to be produced in Technicolor and cost nearly $1.5 million to make, an unheard of amount in Depression-era America.